EasyRedir/dev-env/README.md

 ## The tl;dr Version

+First, install [Docker Desktop for Mac](https://docs.docker.com/desktop/mac/install/) with the appropriate architecture for your current Mac (either Intel or Apple Silicon).
+Then run this...

 ```bash
 bash <(curl -fsSL https://raw.githubusercontent.com/EasyRedir/dev-env/master/bin/bootstrap)
 # Start a new shell and cd to a project that uses [Docker Compose](https://docs.docker.com/compose/)